ExCiteS/communitymaps-help/_en/upload-media-files.md

 ### Pictures

 Uploaded pictures appear on the list of media files straight away.
-They can be viewed when accessing the contribution’s media tab.
+They can be viewed when accessing the contribution's media tab.

 ![Upload a file](/images/en/upload-a-file.png)